“The Adoration of the Mystic Lamb is probably the most influential painting ever made, and it is also the most often stolen work of art in history!”

 The Ghent Altarpiece: devoted restoration

 This world-famous masterpiece by the Van Eyck Brothers in Ghent has been restored many times in the past.
-It has been undergoing thorough restoration and conservation work since 2012.
+It has been undergoing thorough restoration and conservation work from 2012 until 2019.
 During its turbulent history, the Ghent Altarpiece has survived transportation, changes in temperature and humidity, horrifying attacks with a saw and fire damage.
-Contemplate the intensive renovation work on this religious masterpiece right before your eyes in the MSK.
-Stand behind bulletproof glass to watch 11 international restorers removing layers of varnish and later additions and touching up blemishes with paintbrushes.
-Unique and unbelievably fascinating!
-Does The Ghent Altarpiece make you want more?
-You’re in luck, because once a month the restoration team gives a talk on the restoration of this masterpiece.

 Adore the Lamb